• Skip to primary navigation

 Recipe Card

-Coconut clusters served on a white plate with a napkin.
+Coconut clusters are served on a white plate with a napkin.

-Delicious and decadent, these amazing coconut clusters are made with unsweetened coconut and with extra-dark chocolate.
+These decadent coconut clusters are made with unsweetened coconut flakes and dark chocolate.
+They're ready in less than 30 minutes!

 Prep Time10 minutes mins